How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 How do I know if I need developmental editing or copyediting?

-Developmental editing looks at the big picture: structure, story or argument, pacing, character development, and the reader’s experience.
-Copyediting works at sentence level, dealing with correctness, consistency, grammar, punctuation, and style.
+Developmental editing looks at the book as a whole: structure, story or argument, pacing, character development, logic, clarity, and the reader’s experience.
+Copyediting comes later, at sentence level, and deals with grammar, punctuation, consistency, style, and correctness.

-No editor can diagnose this with certainty without seeing the manuscript.
-As a rough guide, if you think the book may need major restructuring, developmental editing usually comes first.
-If the structure is settled and you mainly need polish, copyediting may be the better fit.
+No editor can know exactly what you need without seeing the manuscript.
+As a practical guide, choose developmental editing if you are still unsure whether the book works.
+If the structure is settled and you mainly want polish, copyediting is probably the better next step.

 What should a developmental editor actually give me?

-Before you book, you should know exactly what you will receive.
-Useful deliverables might include an editorial report, manuscript comments, a summary of strengths and weaknesses, revision priorities, a delivery date, and follow-up support if that is part of the agreement.
+You need to know what you are paying for before you book.
+Useful deliverables may include an editorial report, manuscript comments, a clear summary of strengths and weaknesses, revision priorities, a delivery date, and any agreed follow-up support.

 Is it a red flag if an editor uses AI?

-Ask how AI is used, whether any feedback is AI-generated, and whether your manuscript will be uploaded to any external tool.
-Vague or evasive answers are a warning sign.
-You are paying for expert judgement, not an undisclosed machine summary.
+Ask whether AI is used, whether any feedback is AI-generated, and whether your manuscript will be uploaded to an external tool.
+If the answer is vague or evasive, be cautious.
+You are paying for editorial judgement, not a hidden machine summary.

 Should I choose the cheapest developmental editor?